Mobile Spanish-language center to roll out in Patapsco Valley State Park next year

 Updating park signage with both English and Spanish interpretation, for which state park organizations are continuing to seek grant funding, is a starting point, “but I think that this is meant to be an interactive experience … where they’re able to actually interact with a person or objects or a video rather than a stationary sign,” said Lindsey Baker, executive director of Patapsco Heritage Greenway Foundation, which in the summer provided a $50,000 grant for the interpretive center.

+It will also function as a mobile first-aid station and transport the Maryland Park Service’s Scales & Tales program, giving park patrons a chance to see live, nonreleasable birds of prey and reptiles and discuss wildlife and natural resources stewardship.

-The Patapsco park offers many free programs, but Angela Hayes, who joined the Friends board as its treasurer in October, said that “they’re not really taken advantage of by” Latino park users.
+The Patapsco park offers many free programs, but Angela Hayes, who joined the Friends board as treasurer in October, said “they’re not really taken advantage of by” Latino park users.

-“We have to communicate better with them” to figure out “what’s going on with them, in terms of not being able to attend these free programs,” Hayes said, adding it could be an issue of promoting park activities or in scheduling them at times that may not be ideal for Hispanic families.
+“We have to communicate better with them” to figure out “what’s going on with them, in terms of not being able to attend these free programs,” Hayes said, adding it could be an issue of promotion or scheduling them at times that may not be ideal for Hispanic families.

-Schedules for programming are sent out to the Friends organization’s email subscribers, “but if you’re not on the email list, then you don’t really know,” Hayes said, adding, “these programs can’t happen without [good attendance] numbers.”
+Schedules are sent to the Friends organization’s email subscribers, “but if you’re not on the email list, then you don’t really know,” Hayes said, adding, “these programs can’t happen without [good attendance] numbers.”

 Operating the van, including its purchase, customization and costs to staff it, is estimated at $165,000.